 You can purchase Eggshells through Amazon here (USA) or here (UK).

 You can follow the author Chris Charlton on Twitter @reasonjp.
-You can also read our interview with Chris here.

 You can follow the artist Shining Wizard Designs on Twitter @ShiningWizardDs.